 Columbia University as well as New York University offer various Chemistry and Chemical Engineering courses for undergrad students.
 These are also world-renowned universities, a degree in chemistry from one of these universities will go a long way.

+Saint John's University in Queens, New York has very highly rated Pharmacy programs for undergrads.
 Some NYC colleges (CUNY), also offer chemistry majors, and are at a very reasonable price, especially if you are a native of New York City.

 The best Chemistry tutors available